-In terms of our gingival data set, we agree that the aerobic vs anaerobic hypothesis is not strong enough to serve as ground truth.
-We have clarified and provided further discussion on the lack of standardized gold-standard data sets for enrichment testing in the discussion section.
-Furthermore, we have added additional type I error results on the real data set (following standards set by Geistlinger et al. [3] – as recommended by reviewer 2).
-However, we maintain that the results still provide good insight into model performance since the hypothesis does have a clear and straightforward biological interpretation (i.e. based on easy to determine natural characteristics of the microbes) and has been used in prior manuscripts that attempts to validate differential abundance analyses for microbiome data [14].
+In terms of our real data evaluation, we have adjusted our type I error analyses for sample level inference to using randomly generated sets instead (as suggested by the source referred by reviewer 2).
+We believe this represent better the null distribution stated in cILR and answer the reviewer’s concern over what is random and non-random in the data set.
+However, for power analyses, while we agree that the aerobic vs anaerobic hypothesis is not strong enough to serve as ground truth, there is a lack of annotated data sets that can be used for evaluating these types of approaches.
+We have clarified and provided further discussion on this lack of standardized data sets for enrichment testing in the discussion section as part of the limitations section.
+Despite these limitations, our analyses based on the aerobic vs. anaerobic label can still still provide good insight into model performance since the hypothesis does have a clear and straightforward biological interpretation (i.e. based on easy to determine natural characteristics of the microbes) and has been used in prior manuscripts that attempts to validate differential abundance analyses for microbiome data [14].

 Other Comments on Clarity